-By the conclusion of this course, it should be true that students (a) understand the moral and political issues that affect questions of the appropriate role of corporations in a just society and are able to (b) apply this understanding to make sense of existing social practices and institutions (c) analyze current problems and controversies and (d) evaluate proposed solutions to them.
+By the conclusion of this course, it should be true that students (a) understand the moral and political issues that affect questions the authority of the individual relative to the authority of a community or society (b) apply this understanding to make sense of existing social practices and institutions (c) analyze current problems and controversies that have been affected by this history debate and (d) evaluate proposed solutions to them.
 You will need to give evidence of your ability to understand, apply, analyze and evaluate in your writing and contributions to class discussions.

-Phil 103 is a GE course in area D. Area D learning outcomes are that you:
+Phil 112 is a GE course in area C2.
+Area C2 learning outcomes are that you:

 Texts, Assigned Readings

 There is no text to purchase.
-Click links to readings as shown in the Weekly Schedule and Modules.
+Click links to readings as shown in the Modules section of Canvas.